-2015 OVERVIEW
+2016 OVERVIEW

-In 2015, the Company:
+In 2016, the Company:

-- generated revenue of \$8.1 million versus \$12.4 million in 2014, the decline being due primarily to lower sales activity in the North American Oil and Gas sector due to market capital constraints, as a result of depressed oil and gas prices through 2015. - > revenue generated from rentals and service grew by 19 percent; - > reported adjusted EBITDA of \$0.9 million compared to \$4.8 million in 2014, a decrease of 82 percent, mainly as a result of: - reduced sales in Canada and the United States; - increased sales & marketing efforts; - lower utilization of resources and facilities in the company's fabrication division impacted margins by \$0.6M; - invested in developing the waste heat to power infrastructure, incurring \$0.3 million of incremental expenses in the ClearPower division, increasing sale & marketing efforts and expanding fabrication facilities to advance the commercialization of the Waste Heat to Power technology; - the company wrote off \$0.7 million of receivables as result of two customers filing chapter 11 bankruptcy in the United States; - streamlined internal procedures and hired an accounts receivables specialist to manage receivable's, especially, in this current climate; - incurred capital expenditures of \$0.9 million, which were focused on the expansion of the rental fleet in the United States, specifically in the state of Colorado; - > invested \$1.2M in the development of the Waste Heat to Power technology, investment recorded to intangible assets; - received \$0.6M of finding from Sustainable Development Technology Canada for the development of the Waste Heat to Power technology, funding recorded to intangible assets.
+- penerated revenue of \$7.1 million versus \$8.1 million in 2015, the decline due primarily to lower sales activity in the North American oil and gas sector due to market capital constraints related to depressed oil and gas prices through 2016. - > reported adjusted EBITDA of \$0.4 million compared to \$0.9 million in 2015, a decrease of 54 percent, primarily a result of: - reduced sales in Canada and the United States; - lower utilization of resources and facilities in the Company's fabrication division, impacting margins; - investment in waste heat to power infrastructure, incurring \$0.7 million of incremental expenses in the ClearPower division, increasing sale & marketing efforts and fabrication facilities to advance the commercialization of the heat to power technology; - o recovering \$0.2 million during 2016 of the \$0.7 million of receivables that were written off during 2015 that resulted from two customers filing Chapter 11 bankruptcy in the United States; - > Colorado's progressive closed loop completion regulations, strategically redeploying the majority of the incinerator rental fleet to the State of Colorado that favors Questors high performance enclosed combustion systems; - > incurring capital expenditures of \$1.4 million that focused on the expansion of the rental fleet in the United States, specifically in the state of Colorado.